Home Compare MCO vs UTHR

 Moody's vs United Therapeutics: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with United Therapeutics carrying a narrow edge on growth.
+United Therapeutics holds the cleaner structural position, with the lead spread across valuation and growth.
 Moody's still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, United Therapeutics is in better shape — its trend is intact while Moody's's trend has broken down.
 That puts structure and market broadly in agreement — United Therapeutics's lead looks more confirmed than conflicted.

 Trajectory Similarity